haskell-miso/miso-lynx/README.md

 > [!NOTE]
 > You will need to have the LynxExplorer installed which works with the iOS simulator.
 Please see the [LynxJS](https://lynxjs.org) getting started guide for installation.

-## Quick start
+## Quick Start

 > [!WARNING]
 > `miso-lynx` depends on the latest version of `miso` (version `1.9`), this includes custom renderers (ala React Renderer) and Components as well.
 > Currently all event handling and drawing are performed on the main thread.
 Selectively scheduling Haskell code on the Lynx MTS / BTS is ongoing research.
-> This project is under heavy development.
+> This project is under heavy development and is considered experimental.

 To start developing applications with `miso-lynx` you will need to acquire [GHC](https://www.haskell.org/ghc/) and [cabal](https://www.haskell.org/cabal/).
 This can be done via [GHCup](https://www.haskell.org/ghcup/) or [Nix](https://nixos.org/).